botshot/botshot/docs/quickstart/actions.rst

 TODO picture

-.. warning:: Avoid calling dialog.send() in a loop.
+.. warning:: Avoid calling dialog.send() in a for loop.
 In bad network conditions, the messages might be sent in wrong order.

 -------------------
 Scheduling messages